scalatra/scalatra-book/src/_10_deployment.md

 ### Scalatra on Heroku

 This is pretty easy to get up and running.
-Only thing you really need to do is start jetty directly, and add a script to execute this.
+The only thing you really need to do is start Jetty directly, and add a script to execute this.
 You don't want to have to rely on SBT to start your application.

-Easiest way to do this is create a Main method to start jetty.
-See JettyLauncher.scala - save this in your src/main/scala dir, setting the filter to your applications filter.
+The easiest way to do this is create a Main method to start Jetty.
+See JettyLauncher.scala (listing at bottom of this section) - save this in your src/main/scala dir, setting the filter to your applications filter.
 Then use Typesafe's start script plugin to generate a script to start the app.

 To enable the plugin, add the following to project/plugins/build.sbt